Nissan Cherry: In popular culture

-A fictionalised Datsun 100A (known in-universe as the Satsuma AMP) is featured in the Finnish video game My Summer Car set in a fictional area called "Alivieska".
+A fictionalised Datsun 100A (known in-universe as the Satsuma AMP) is featured in the Finnish video game My Summer Car set in the fictional municipality of Alivieska.
 It serves as the protagonist's main car, that they must assemble, tune and maintain.

-Second generation (F10; 1974–1978)
+Second generation (F10; 1974)

 The second-generation Cherry was known as F-II in Japan and "Datsun F10" in North America.
 It was Nissan's first front-wheel-drive model to be sold in North America.
 Four-wheel independent suspension continued to be used.
 Sales of the F-II were generally disappointing, and the "Cherry" nameplate was retired in Japan after this generation.

-The F10 was fitted with three types of inline four-cylinder Nissan A-series OHV engines:
+The F10 Cherry was fitted with three types of inline four-cylinder Nissan A-series OHV engines, the A10, A12, and A14, displacing 1.0, 1.2, and 1.4 litres respectively: